Sunday, November 8, 2015

 Link to factory web site for specs, other sizes and more information:

-Your bug out location may have you on the shore of an ocean on solid rock with no way of drilling a well.
+Your bug out location may have you on the shore of an ocean and on solid rock with no way of drilling a well.
 Having a Desalinator will remove the worries of having enough fresh water to live comfortably.

 Using a Desalinator requires 12 volt power and I assume as a Prepper, you would have a small solar system or generator should the grid go down to run it.